Aqueous Part Washers

 Parts washers are a significant necessary investment that has to be maintained and require a regular maintenance cycle.
 Heavily used parts washers may require being checked weekly to ensure proper performance and operation.
 Listed below are a few steps to be taken when examining the condition of a parts washer.

-The first step in proper maintenance is to become familiar with its workings components.
+The first step in proper maintenance is to become familiar with its working components.
 Advanced knowledge will assist in determining possible problem areas and ones that need close examination.
 Tanks, heaters, pumps, nozzles, filters, and turntables can malfunction or not perform up to specifications.

 The filter is a critical part of the parts washer unit and needs to be checked for buildup that can clog it.
 A normal practice is to change the filter monthly or more frequently depending on the parts washer‘s use.
 To help in extending the life of the filtration system, stored parts may need to be pre-cleaned before being placed in the washer.

 In spray types of parts washers, spraying is the simplest and least expensive method for parts cleaning.
 Spray patterns should be checked to ensure complete coverage and to be sure there is sufficient water pressure.
-The short video below, from TEMCO, offers a brief demonstration of parts washer spray and coverage.

 The pump supplies the pressure for the system and needs to be checked for proper alignment and any need for adjustments.
 Checking the pump‘s bearings, depending on their location, needs to be added to the regular maintenance cycle.
 Part of this process includes checking that the bearings are properly lubricated.